N4D1K-lgtm/rscan/README.md

 # rscan

-A simple, modular, asynchronous network enumeration tool built with rust, tokio and clap.
+A simple, modular and asynchronous network enumeration tool built with rust, tokio and clap.

 ## Sample Output